On this dayApr 01, 1807

 Between 1800 and 1810, the Black population of Ohio increased by more than 550%.
 When Ohio became a state in 1803, the Ohio legislature launched a coordinated campaign to prevent “fugitive slaves” and freed Black people from settling in the state.
 Enacted between 1804 and 1807, Ohio’s “Black Laws” sought to restrict the movement and freedom of Black people already living in the state, deny all Black people the right to public education, and require Black people to register with local authorities and “prove” their freedom on demand.
 Other laws restricted Black people from competing economically with white Ohioans; an 1807 law fined any white person for hiring a Black person who did not possess proof of freedom.
 Within 20 days of arriving in Ohio, Black people seeking residence there were required to post a $500 bond guaranteed by two white men.

-To learn more about the historical discrimination Black people have faced in the U.S. legal system, and how that injustice continues to undermine the credibility and reliability of the criminal justice system today, see the Equal Justice Initiative’s report, Illegal Racial Discrimination in Jury Selection.
+To learn more about the historical discrimination Black people have faced in the U.S. legal system and how that injustice continues to undermine the credibility and reliability of the criminal justice system today, read EJI's report, Race and the Jury: Illegal Discrimination in Jury Selection.